fr33jc/bang/README.rst

 --------
 Bang automates deployment of server-based software projects.

-Projects often comprise multiple servers of varying roles, public cloud resources like storage *buckets* and message queues and other IaaS/PaaS/Splat_aaS resources.
+Projects often comprise multiple servers of varying roles and in varying locations (e.g. traditional server room, cloud provider, multi-datacenter), public cloud resources like storage *buckets* and message queues and other IaaS/PaaS/Splat_aaS resources.
 DevOps teams already use several configuration management tools like Ansible, Salt Stack, Puppet and Chef to automate on-server configuration.
 There are also cloud resource *orchestration* tools